NuclearBurning.jl

 f = Figure();

-ax = Axis(f[1, 1]; xlabel=L"\log_{10}(T_\mathrm{eff}/[K])", ylabel=L"\log_{10}(L/L_\odot)", xreversed=true)
+ax = Axis(f[1, 1]; xlabel=L"\log_{10}(T_\text{eff}/[K])", ylabel=L"\log_{10}(L/L_\odot)", xreversed=true)

 history = StellarModels.get_history_dataframe_from_hdf5("history.hdf5")